ger619/Portfolio-mobile-version/README.md

 -Copy this link https://ger619.github.io/Portfolio-mobile-version/.

--Create a local directory that you want to clone the repository.
+- Create a local directory that you want to clone the repository.

 - Open the command prompt in the created directory.